-- Daily self-assessment for all staff including Active Screening to ensure that staff do not report to work or remain at work symptomatic.
-Refer to COVID-19 Screening Tool for Workplaces - The Ministry of Health has provided parents/guardians with a Student Assessment Tool based on a risk management approach for screening students to help parents decide if the child/youth can go to school or daycare, stay home until better, or stay home and go for testing.
-Refer to COVID-19 Screening Tool for Children in School and Child Care - Enhanced environmental cleaning and disinfecting recommendations, including daily cleaning for all areas of the school, washrooms and high-touch surfaces cleaned several times a day and a regularly scheduled deep cleaning when students are not present - Strict stay-at-home policy for any students and staff exhibiting symptoms of COVID-19 - Physical distancing recommendations - > Reorganizing of rooms to allow for more physical space, where feasible - Cohorting of students by class where possible - Hand hygiene expectations when entering and exiting the school and classrooms, before and after eating, after using the washroom and before and after touching any shared items/equipment. - Continual reminders of the importance of respiratory etiquette (e.g. cover coughs and sneeze, avoid touching the face and disposal of used tissues promptly, followed by hand hygiene) - Mandatory masking for students in Grades 4 to 12 indoors on school property.
+- Daily self-assessment for all staff and students.
+Local public health is working on a Student Assessment Tool based on a risk management approach for screening students to help parents decide if the child/youth can go to school, stay home until better, or stay home and go for testing.
+More details will follow from the local health units. - Enhanced environmental cleaning and disinfecting recommendations, including daily cleaning for all areas of the school, washrooms and high-touch surfaces cleaned several times a day and a regularly scheduled deep cleaning when students are not present - Strict stay-at-home policy for any students and staff exhibiting symptoms of COVID-19 - Physical distancing recommendations - > Reorganizing of rooms to allow for more physical space, where feasible - Cohorting of students by class where possible - Hand hygiene expectations when entering and exiting the school and classrooms, before and after eating, after using the washroom and before and after touching any shared items/equipment. - Continual reminders of the importance of respiratory etiquette (e.g. cover coughs and sneeze, avoid touching the face and disposal of used tissues promptly, followed by hand hygiene) - Mandatory masking for students in Grades 4 to 12 indoors on school property.
 Reasonable expectations on the requirement to wear masks will apply.
-Students who have completed the required exemption form for wearing a mask in Grades 4 to 12 must be able to physically distance themselves from others by a minimum of two (2) metres/six (6) feet at all times.
+Students in Kindergarten to Grade 3 will be encouraged but not required to wear masks in indoor spaces based on Public Health advice. - School-based staff who are regularly in close contact with students will be provided with all appropriate personal protective equipment (PPE). - A no sharing policy, all students should have their own supplies, where possible